Container Frequently Asked Questions

-Beginning in 1994, containers manufactured specifically for automated refuse collection were provided at no cost to residents beginning in 1994 when the City converted refuse collection from a manual system to an automated process.
-Containers were provided to make sure that each resident had a compatible container available when the change took place.
+Beginning in 1994, containers manufactured specifically for automated refuse collection were provided at no cost to residents when the City converted refuse collection from a manual system to an automated process.
+Containers were provided free to make sure that each resident had a compatible container available when the change took place.

 However, prior to 1994 residents purchased their own refuse containers per the San Diego Municipal Code, which states that residents are responsible for placing refuse out for collection in approved containers.
 The City is returning to this previous policy whereby residents are responsible for providing their own approved refuse containers.
-The container fee will offset the costs of repairing, replacing and delivering automated refuse containers.
+The container fee will offset the costs of repairing, replacing and delivering refuse containers designed for automated collection service.

-No, the City will not charge for blue recycling containers.
-The reason for this is to encourage the recycling of as much household recyclables as possible.
-The current delivery fee of $25 per container will continue to apply when residents request delivery of recycling containers.
-Residents may avoid this delivery fee when they pick up recycling containers at the City's Collection Services Division, located at 8353 Miramar Place, San Diego, 92121.
+No, the City does not charge for blue recycling containers.
+The reason for this is to encourage recycling as much household recyclables as possible.
+The current delivery fee of $25 per container does continue to apply when residents request delivery of recycling containers.
+Residents can avoid this delivery fee if they pick up their recycling containers at the City's Collection Services Division, located at 8353 Miramar Place, San Diego, 92121.

 January 1, 2008

-Containers need to be replaced when the City determines they are no longer serviceable.
-Usually, the driver places a tag on the container advising the resident to contact the department to schedule delivery of a replacement container.
+Containers need to be replaced if and when the City determines they are no longer serviceable for automated collection.
+Usually, the driver places a tag on the container advising the resident to contact the City to schedule delivery of a replacement container.
 If the driver does not notify the resident but they notice that the container is cracked or damaged in a way that will not allow it to be safely used for collection, residents may request a repair or a new container by emailing firstname.lastname@example.org or calling 858-694-7000.
 The City will determine if the container can be repaired or needs to be replaced.
 In most cases, the container will need to be replaced.

 New containers are normally delivered and the damaged containers collected from the resident on the day after the regular collection day.
-Residents will be notified by phone the day before the delivery.
 Residents can avoid the $25 delivery charge by picking up their container at Collection Services, 8353 Miramar Place.
 There may be a delay of up to six weeks for delivery of new containers.
 If the current container is not serviceable, manual refuse collection will be provided for 45 days.

 Yes.
 The $25 delivery charge applies to all refuse containers that residents opt to be delivered by the City, and it is added to the fee for the container.
 If the full $70 fee is assessed, the total cost including delivery would be $95.
-If the container is less then ten years old and was damaged by the collection process, the fee is prorated and will be calculated for residents at the time it is ordered.
+If the container is less than ten years old and was damaged by the collection process, the fee is prorated and will be calculated for residents at the time it is ordered.
 Customers can save the $25 delivery charge by picking up the container from Collection Services, 8353 Miramar Place, San Diego, 92121.
 Approved containers may also be commercially available at home improvement stores.
 Visit our webpage for more information.

 Payment for a container and/or delivery must be received prior to scheduling your delivery date and time.
 For all mail-in or phone requests, only check or money order will be accepted.
 Never send cash in the mail.
 Make sure to include a note with your name, type of container (trash, recycling) and the container size you would like (95- or 65-gallon).
 Please include your email address along with your payment to receive important email messages about delivery dates and payment receipts.
 Also include the address at which the container will be used (and thus delivered).
 Payment should be sent to: